Dafeesh/PyTorch_BitsToInt/README.md

 # PyTorch - Bits To Integer

-## Neural network to classify binary as an integer
+## What

-### What
+*Neural network to classify binary digits as an integer*

-This package includes a bare-bones example of how to classify a binary number using a neural network using PyTorch.
+This package includes a bare-bones example of how to classify a binary number using a neural network with the PyTorch library.
 - You (probably): "But Blake, a neural network is a terrible option for classifying binary numbers!"
 - Me: "Well, yea...this was an excercise for me to learn how neural networks are created in PyTorch.
 Maybe it can help you, too."